Alex000291/stepform/README.md

-a react step form followed by tutorial https://www.youtube.com/@TraversyMedia, web version can be found at https://quickest-lake.surge.sh/.
+a react step form follows by tutorial https://www.youtube.com/@TraversyMedia, web version can be found at https://quickest-lake.surge.sh/.